msbeigiai/keycloak-config-cli/README.md

 # keycloak-config-cli

 keycloak-config-cli is a Keycloak utility to ensure the desired configuration state for a realm based on a JSON/YAML file.
 The format of the JSON/YAML file based on the export realm format.
 Store and handle the configuration files inside git just like normal code.
-A Keycloak restart isn't required to apply the configuration.
+To update or insert configurations into a running Keycloak instance, the instance typically needs to be stopped before applying the changes.
+However, when using keycloak-config-cli, a Keycloak restart is not required, as the tool allows configurations to be applied dynamically.

 # Config files